CodingCrushi/Reminder/README.md

 This is a simple reminder application created using TypeScript and React.
 It utilizes the Axios library to fetch data.

-## Prerequisites

-Before running the application, please make sure that you have the following dependencies installed on your system:

-- Node.js
-- NPM

 ## Getting Started

 To get started, simply follow the steps below: